Spectral-free estimation of L\'evy densities in high-frequency regime: Statistical properties of

-Theorem \ref{thm:main} gives an explicit upper bound for the $L_p$-risk restricted to the estimation set $A(\eps)$ for the estimation of the Lévy density $f=\frac{\nu(dx)}{dx}$ of a pure jump Lévy process with Lévy triplet $(\gamma_{\nu},0,\nu)$.
-To ensure that the rate of Theorem \ref{thm:main} tends to 0, notice that the quantity $v_{\Delta}(\eps)/F_{\Delta}(\eps)$ tends to 0.
-This is indeed the case for every Lévy processes due to Lemma \ref{lemma:momenti} (see also \eqref{eq:vF}).
+Theorem \ref{thm:main} gives an explicit upper bound for the $L_p$-risk restricted to the estimation set $A(\eps)$ for the estimation of the Lévy density $f=\frac{\nu(dx)}{dx}$ of a pure jump Lévy process as in \eqref{eq:defX}.
+Note that Lemma \ref{lemma:momenti} (see also \eqref{eq:vF}) ensures that $v_{\Delta}(\eps)/F_{\Delta}(\eps)$ tends to 0 when $\Delta\to0$.
+Therefore the upper bound of Theorem \ref{thm:main} tends to 0 whenever $\Delta\to 0$ and $n\Delta\to\infty$, under the assumption that the Lévy density $f$ has a Besov norm restricted to $A(\eps)$ that does not grow more than a constant times $\lambda_\eps$.

-We provide below a rough intuition of the different terms appearing in Theorem \ref{thm:main}.
-The estimation strategy relies on different approximations that entail four different sources of errors (points 2-3-4 hereafter are related to the estimation of $h_{\eps}$ whereas point 1 to the estimation of $\lambda_{\eps}$). \begin{enumerate} \item\textbf{Estimation of $\lambda_\varepsilon$:} it leads to the error (see Section \ref{sec:lbddis})